Google is a near-monopoly when it comes to web search volume, controlling more than 90% of web searches.

 Google’s suggestions when writing SEO content:

-Psst… do you want to learn the skills, techniques, and strategies behind growing a profitable content business (not just SEO, but all the parts)?
-I’ll teach you everything you need to know in my FREE masterclass.
+Psst… do you want to know the skills, techniques, and strategies behind growing a profitable content business (not just SEO, but all the parts)?
+I’ll teach you everything you need to know in my FREE training.

 3 Ways to Become a Better SEO Content Writer